mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 It's helpful in keeping things going in a particular direction

 **Michaela:** [00:22:42] in, in one direction.
 Yeah.
 Yeah.
 Yeah.
 Well, so, one of the things that, that came to my mind.
-As well is what about peer programming, for example, are you familiar with that?
+As well is what about pair programming, for example, are you familiar with that?
 Has that been, practice at Google at Netflix, at the company that you are right now at smaller companies?
 How do you think about it?
 How does it fit your style,